Yleisnero/unitycolordropdown/README.md

 # unitycolordropdown
-An asset for Unity3D which includes a Dropdown, where you can change the colors of the items and of the item text easily.
+An asset for Unity3D including a dropdown, where you can change the colors of the items and of the item text easily

 Download only Dropdown: <a href="https://github.com/Yleisnero/unitycolordropdown/raw/master/colordropdown.unitypackage">colordropdown</a>